0xAX/asm/content/asm_2.md

         mov     edi, 1
         ;; Call the function `foo`
         call    foo
-        ;; Clean-up the stack from the 8th and 7th arguments add     rsp, 16
+        ;; Clean up the stack from the 8th and 7th arguments add     rsp, 16
         ;; Restore the old rbp
         leave